 Indecent exposure can encompass a wide range of actions, from urinating in an alleyway to changing out of a bathing suit in a public place to the act of “flashing.”
 As with any criminal charges, the unique facts and circumstances of a case will always come into question when determining if a person should be convicted and penalized for indecent exposure.

-Our Fort Lauderdale Sex Crime Attorneys can help clients challenge the validity of the charges against them by focusing on:
+Our Fort Lauderdale indecent exposure attorneys can help clients challenge the validity of the charges against them by focusing on:

 - A lack of unlawful intent